christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 The Orm will read in all python files in the specified directory, so you can name or rename the file you are working on as you like.
 The identity of the device supported is specified by the string returned by the `name()` function you implement, so make sure not to have two files in the directory which have the same return value there.

-To find out or change the directory where those are stored, press the button `Set User Adaptation Dir` in the Setup tab.
+To find out or change the directory where those are stored, press the button `Set User Adaptation Dir` in the Setup tab for version 1.x, and in the Options menu for version 2.x.

 [![](SetupTab.PNG)]